 Health experts recommend limiting dietary cholesterol intake, but many high-protein foods also contain high levels of dietary cholesterol.
 How do you get the protein you need without going over your limit?
 Here are five low-cholesterol foods that are also high in protein.

 Beans are an excellent choice for protein that is cholesterol-free and full of fiber.
-Don’t be afraid to try different beans, and get creative with how you use them in recipes.
+Don’t be afraid to try different beans and get creative with how you use them in recipes.
 Stewed garbanzo beans, pinto beans, or cannellini beans are ideal with a side of sautéed kale and brown rice.
-They are also delicious blended into bean dips.
+They are also delicious when blended into bean dips.
 Seek out fun, heirloom varieties and experiment with cooking dried beans in the slow cooker.
 Cranberry beans and black Calypso beans are two varieties that can add fun to your meal.
 (1 cup cooked black beans: 227 calories, 0 mg cholesterol, 15.2 g protein)

 Nuts and Seeds

 Shelled nuts and seeds require no preparation -- making them a great protein-rich snack.
 They also provide plenty of heart-healthy fat without cholesterol.
 Try cashews, pistachios, or walnuts.
 Protein-rich seeds include sunflower seeds, pumpkin seeds, and sesame seeds.
 (1 ounce of pistachio nuts: 157 calories, 0 mg cholesterol, 5.8 g protein)

 Many of the healthy, whole grains eaten today are considered grains for culinary purposes, but they originate from protein-rich seeds.
 For example, quinoa is considered a complete protein, which means that it contains all of the essential amino acids.
 Other grains that provide protein include amaranth, millet, and wheat berries.
 (1 cup cooked quinoa: 190 calories, 0 mg cholesterol, 6 g protein)